xfra35/f3-cron/README.md

 If you set `$cron->log=TRUE`, every successfully executed job will be logged in a `cron.log` file located in the `TEMP` folder.

-### CLI/Web interface
+### Web interface

 By default, the routes `GET /cron` and `GET cron/@job` are available in CLI mode only, which means that an HTTP request to them will throw a 404 error.

-You can control that behavior with the 2 following public properties:

-* `$cron->cli` determines if the routes are available in CLI mode (default: `TRUE`)
-* `$cron->web` determines if the routes are available in Web mode (default: `FALSE`)
+You can enable web routes by setting `$cron->web=TRUE`.

 ### CLI path

-By default, the script called asynchronously in CLI mode is index.php located in the current working directory.
+By default, the script called asynchronously in CLI mode is `index.php` located in the current working directory.

 You may need to tweak this value if: